Skip to content

 Short answers, pulled from the story.

-What dialects are spoken in Northern England today?
+What are the main languages and dialects spoken in Northern England?